VivaRado/Advent/README.md

 We are preparing our approval documents for our stakeholders to review, for Script Extension to Cyrillic for version 3.

-**2019-04-27**:
+**2019-07-06**:

 We have a layout for the plan of Script Extension and Master Extension that will take place between 2019-04-27 until 2019-06-02.

 We will initially design and integrate the Cyrillic to Advent∞3, to 3 Original Masters (MO) and 3 Generated Master (MG).
 The design and integration for Advent∞3 SeC will take approximately 11 days.
 At this point Advent∞3 will be available with Cyrillic at 7 Instances of Upright and 7 Instances of Italic.

-After that we will branch and update the Advent∞3: 3 MO and 3 MG with additional Masters 1 MO and 9 MG, Initially we will do a Master Extension for Latin and then a Script Extension for all the new masters.
-That will cover the Black and Wide axes and result to Advent∞4.
-For the Latin Masters Extension (MeL), Greek Masters Extension (MeG) and Cyrillic Script Extension (SeC) this will require approximately 20 Days.
+After that we will branch and update the Advent∞3 to Advent∞4: 3 MO and 3 MG with additional Masters 1 MO and 9 MG, Initially we will do a Master Extension for all the new masters.
+That will cover the Black, Wide axes and Wide Italic and result to Advent∞4.
+Approximately by the end of July.

 The planning is for alphabetic glyphs and does not include any calculation of additional glyphs of any form.
 We will have to review the progress and update accordingly.
 After the review of the plan and assignment of additional tasks for fulfilment of additional glyphs, kerning and arbitrary corrections, Advent∞4 will be available with Cyrillic at 18 Instances of Upright and Upright Wide, 18 Instances of Italic and Italic Wide, total of 36 Instances.